CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 #### 2.2.5 Verify the Results

-You should see a list of all the defined by the DDL scripts (e.g. user_role, app_user, bin, device, etc.)
+You should see a list of all tables defined by the DDL scripts (e.g. user_role, app_user, bin, device, etc.).

 If no tables appear, it means the initialization scripts didn't run correctly.
 Double-check that your **`.sql`** files are located in the **`initdb/`** folder mapped to **`/docker-entrypoint-initdb.d/`** in your **`docker-compose.yaml`**.